digital-assets-data/slate/source/index.html.md

 {"trade": {"volume": 0.011304879561066628, "price": 8077.43017578125, "dadExchangeId": "coinbase", "pair": "BTC/USD", "tradeId": 80911105, "timestamp": 1578687219514}}
 ```

+The websocket will push all new trades on an ongoing basis.
+The websocket will not push historical trades.

 ### Message Parameters
 Parameter | Required | Default | Description
 --------- | ------- | -------- | -----------